TWUOnline/FAR-Centres/README.md

 ### Certificate Delivery Models

-The program is flexibly designed as either a traditionally offered, full time program for learners interested in preparing for a role in FAR Centre Coaching and Facilitation, or as a fully online program for learners who are actively working as Far Centre Coaches and Facilitators and are looking for a credential related to their roles.
+The program is flexibly designed as either a traditionally offered, full time program for learners interested in preparing for a role in FAR Centre Coaching and Facilitation, or as a fully online program for learners who are actively working as FAR Centre Coaches and Facilitators and are looking for a credential related to their roles.

 ### FOUNDATIONS \(REQUIRED\)